-Here is the second edition of the ‘Sangalli Institute Award for the Religious History’, in collaboration with the Department of University and Research of the Municipality of Florence and under the auspices of the same Municipality.
+Here is the third edition of the ‘Sangalli Institute Award for the Religious History’, in collaboration with the Department of University and Research of the Municipality of Florence and under the auspices of the same Municipality.
 Also this year, our award is joining the ‘Premio Ricerca Città di Firenze’ and it is addressed to young Italian and Foreign researchers, offering them the possibility of publishing two books concerning the religious history from Middle Ages to the Contemporary Era, in an inter-disciplinary and inter-religious perspective.
 The essays will appear in a dedicated book series of the Firenze University Press.
-Deadline: 1st November 2016.
+This year, on the judging panel also some renowned Foreign scholars.
+Deadline: 1st November 2017.

 Here are the results of the ‘Young Scholars Florence Fellowships, 2017-18 (fall semester)’

 10th September 2017 – 28th February 2018

 ‘Pastors or bastards: ethnic conflicts and the mutating faces of religion in Kenya, 1990-2007’